 Symptoms of PCOS

-- Reproductive Symptoms: irregular periods, heavy menstrual bleeding, anovulation, infertility
+- Reproductive Symptoms: irregular periods, heavy menstrual bleeding, anovulation, fertility challenges

-- Other signs of hormone imbalance: excessive hair growth on the face and body, acne, weight fluctuations, depression, and alopecia (10)
+- Other signs of hormone imbalance: excessive hair growth on the face and body, acne, weight fluctuations, mood changes, and hair thinning (10)

 The Root Causes of PCOS